List of Hartlepool United F.C. managers: 1980–1997

 Following the departure of Bobby Moncur, former England full back Cyril Knowles was appointed in December 1989 with the club struggling in the Fourth Division.
 Knowles oversaw a successful second half of the season and led the club to a 19th place finish.
 The club had a strong second half of the season once again in 1990–91 and were in the hunt for promotion.
 However, Knowles was diagnosed with a brain tumour in March.
 Following his death in August 1991, the new Clarence Road stand was named after him in his memory.
 Under caretaker manager Alan Murray, Hartlepool went 14 games unbeaten to secure automatic promotion to the Third Division.
 In the 1991–92 season, Murray led Hartlepool to a creditable 11th place finish in the third tier.
 Following the introduction of the Premier League and subsequent restructuring, the third tier was renamed as the Second Division ahead of the 1992–93 season.
 Hartlepool suffered the departure of several key players but still managed a historic win over Premier League side Crystal Palace in the FA Cup third round.

 However, Murray's assistant, Viv Busby was appointed as his successor in February 1993 after a poor run of form.
 He was appointed amidst a run of 11 matches in the Second Division without a goal, but stabilised the club's form - finishing in 16th.
 An initial positive beginning to the following season subsided and Busby was consequently dismissed in November 1993 with attendances falling regularly below 2,000.
 John MacPhail took over from Busby initially in a player-manager role, making 19 league appearances during the 1993–94 season.
 He was unable to keep Hartlepool in the third tier and was in charge for the club's record home defeat, an 8–1 home defeat to Plymouth Argyle in the final match of the season.
 A hangover in form into the next season saw the end of MacPhail's tenure in charge.
 Former player David McCreery returned to the club from Carlisle United as a player-manager in October 1994.
-During the season, McCreery dropped himself from the lineup in favour of his predecessor MacPhail in order to focus on his managerial duties.
+During the season, McCreery dropped himself from the lineup in favour of his predecessor MacPhail to focus on his managerial duties.
 The club ultimately finished the 1994–95 season in 18th position, however, club legend Keith Houchen replaced McCreery late in the season in a player-manager capacity.
 Chairman Harold Hornsey highlighted that Houchen's budget would be limited.
 Houchen played 38 league matches in his opening season as the club finished 20th in the Third Division.
 He retired during the following season.
 In November 1996, Houchen resigned as manager after a run of seven defeats in eight matches.
 Mick Tait was appointed as the new manager, he led the club to a 20th place finish in his first season.